chrisguttandin/midi-player/README.md

 const midiPlayer = create({ json, midiOutput });
 ```

-By default only control change, note off, note on and program change events will be sent.
+By default all status events will be sent.
 But it's possible to provide a custom filter function.
 The following player will only send note off and note on events.

 ```js
 const midiPlayer = create({